New Zealand domestic check-in

 If you are using your electronic boarding pass on the Air NZ mobile app to board, you will no longer need to receive a paper docket from the domestic gate scanner and can simply show your electronic boarding pass to Cabin Crew upon entering the aircraft.

-If you don't have bags to check in, you can go straight to the gate with the Air NZ mobile app to board your domestic flight.
+If you don't have bags to check in, you can go straight to the gate after completing check-in via the Air NZ mobile app.
 You'll no longer receive a paper docket when you scan your mobile boarding pass.

 If you are checking in a bag (or you need to print a boarding pass to scan at the gate), you can use our self-service kiosks.
 The kiosk will print your boarding passes and bag tags.
 At airports that don't have self-service kiosks, please use counter check-in.